S-Hani/GoHighLevel/README.md

 - Set JAVA_HOME to set to the JDK 21

 ## Getting the configs
+Download the configs from the email sent separately

 ## How to run the tests
 - Clone the repository